wp-plugins/bbpress-new-ui/readme.txt

 * Reply number with a hyperlink is back!
 * Now forum search working normal
 * Many other fixes and improvements

-= 2.4.3 =
-* Fix bug with "Subcribe/Favoutite" buttons in Dark Theme
-* Categories now looks better in all themes
-* New, fresh design coming in first half of 2015!

-= 2.4.2.2 =
-* Resolved problem with php error:"Warning: Illegal string offset 'checkbox'"

-= 2.4.2.1 =
-* Fix for critical bug with broken Dark Theme

-= 2.4.2 =
-* Fix for a little bug
-* Improvements for User page

-= 2.4.1 =
-* Remove author style, but in left not removed left green border and the picture
-* Small fixes and improvements.

-= 2.4 =
-* New styles for categories: now they look just fine
-* The style for replies author
-* New icons for locked/sticky topics
-* New improvements for light theme
-* By default now used light theme

-= 2.3.1 =
-* Support for bbPress Admin Answers 2.0
-* Fixes for minor bugs

-= 2.3 =

-* Added new icons for the form of creating topics/reply
-* Change color of signature text
-* All sorts of minor fixes
-* New Screenshots (1 and 3)

-= 2.2.0 - First absolutely stable release 2.x =
-* Fix for the fatal error when you activate the plugin - thank you, testers!
-I hope now you get the full pleasure from the plugin :D
-* Fixed many bugs for dark and light color

-= 2.1 - big fixes bugs release =

-* Improved style for pagination links in dark.css
-* Fixes for many many many many bugs...

-= 2.0.1 =

-* Design fixes for Light color
-* Icon in page of closed topic

-= 2.0 - great community release =

-* I followed your advice and added a switch between the dark and light color, and light will be much further developed.
-Thank you for your feedback and support!
-* Avatars returned to its original size.
-* Fixed some bugs
-  Hurray, hurray, hurray!

-= 1.5.1 =
-* Bug fix

-= 1.5 =
-* New Screenshots
-* Absolutely new style for field for creating topics/replies

-= 1.4 =

-* Added border for the role of the author

-= 1.3.1 =

-* Added a stroke around all the counters in the list of review topics, not just forums
-* Some changes with a small avatar
-* Created the img folder
-* Added padding between the replies
-* Many small fixes and improvements on the occasion of the release of version 4.0
-* Revised and reissued version 1.3

-= 1.2 =

-* Added a beautiful dark color for the list of topics and forums
-* Completely redesigned notifications
-* Lower unit under the answers are also painted in black
-* Avatars made rounded
-* Fixed several bugs

-= 1.1 =

-* Added features
-* Added Screenshots
-* Fixed a bug and added compatibility with bbPress admin replies!

-= 1.0 =

-* The plugin created!